 In 2017, SAMH and SACS strengthened their mission in caring for Singapore’s ageing population with the opening of St. Andrew’s Nursing Home (SANH) at Henderson and Queenstown, and St. Andrew’s Senior Care at Henderson and Queenstown.

-In Ferbruary 2019, SACS started operating a Ministry of Health Build-Own-Lease nursing home at Taman Jurong.
-Another new nursing home at Dover Avenue, an initiative of St. John’s – St. Margaret’s Church, in collaboration with SAMH, is expected to be operational in late 2020.
+In February 2019, SACS started operating a Ministry of Health Build-Own-Lease nursing home at Taman Jurong.
+Another new nursing home at Dover Avenue, an initiative of St. John’s – St. Margaret’s Church, in collaboration with SAMH, is expected to be operational in 2021.
 Combining all our five nursing homes (Buangkok, Henderson, Queenstown, Taman Jurong and Dover), SAMH and SACS will be providing a total capacity of over 1,400 beds and 160 day places.